 The next morning the trekking group took off to hike the west side of the Huayhuash while I went for another soak in the hot springs.
 I pondered my options for the day.
 Either I could embark on a very tough hike-a-bike over another 4,800 metre pass, then find an old road to Oyon; or I could take an even older road from the hot springs to the village of Cajatambo.
 The former would mean a shorter bus trip to Lima to get a new wheel, but a much tougher push.
 The latter would mean an easy, mostly downhill ride, but a longer bus ride to Lima, and a tough ride later on to get to Oyon.
-Looking at my bike, and remembering how brutal it was pushing it up a few other passes, I opted for the easy ride to Cajatambo.
+Looking at my bike and remembering how brutal it was pushing it up a few other passes, I opted for the easy ride to Cajatambo.

 I arrived in town to see them setting up to celebrate the town’s 197th birthday.
 I checked into the Hotel Inka del Tambo, got some lunch, then lazed away the afternoon.
 As I was lying in bed, I heard music coming from the street.
 I went outside, and several groups were outside, playing and singing and dancing to the same song.
-Each consisted of group of guitarists, surrounded by singers and dancers.
+Each consisted of group of guitarists, surrounded by singers and dancers wearing traditional clothes, their faces painted white.
 They went up and down the main street, stopping at different intersections to perform.
 They repeated the same song over and over, but it was really beautiful and uplifting to hear, and one of those amazing cultural moments that I feel lucky to have experienced.
 Unfortunately, due to the fact I was tired and had a 5 a.m. bus to catch, I went back to my hotel room while the celebration continued.

-I was woken up several times as they passed under my hotel room window.
+I was woken up several times during the night as they passed under my hotel room window celebrating.
 The next morning, as I walked to the bus stop, I saw several trees that had been chopped down around the main square.
 I should have stuck with the party.